JasonHyun/MiFoodTech/design/design-journey.md

 **CSS Classes**
 - `.hidden`- use to hide elements
-- `.large` - use to make images bigger when lightbox appears
+- `.large` - use bigger image to put over the page
 - `.dim` - use to dim background when lightbox appears
 - `.panel:hover` - outline of panel appears when hovered over
 - `.exit` - button used to ex out of lightbox (hidden)
+- `.exit:hover` - dim color when hovered over
+- `light-item:hover` - adds outline when images in lightbox are hovered over

 - `#hamburger` - hidden on desktop screens
 - `nav-button:hover` - navigation buttons darken when hovered over